-During your first few months as a proud puppy owner, you’ll learn a lot about your little one.
+During your first few months as a proud puppy parent, you’ll learn a lot about your little one.
 You’ll discover whether he is shy or outgoing and friendly.
 You’ll find out whether he wants to sniff every person he meets, or if he prefers to hide behind you or crawl into his crate or bed when company stops by.

 Introducing your puppy to new people and other dogs, especially at an early age, can help her become more comfortable in social situations.
 And we all want our pups to feel comfortable and happy.
 Following these tips will help you guide your puppy down the right path to being an adorable, social, and happy dog.